 Performance reviews are designed to help an employee understand his or her responsibilities and to show how to improve his or her job performance and job-related behavior.
-The supervisor will explain the review, and the employee will be asked to sign the Performance Evaluation Form for Nonexempt Staff Personnel.
+The supervisor will explain the review, and the employee will be asked to sign the Employee Performance Appraisal Form.
 The employee's signature indicates the employee has read and discussed the review but does not indicate that the employee is in agreement.
-A separate written response to any and all points by the employee may be attached to the Form.
-The employee has two weeks to submit the response to his/her supervisor.
-This completed Form with attachment if any is then filed in University Human Resource Services.
+A separate written response to any and all points by the employee may be attached to the Employee Performance Appraisal Form.
+This form is then filed in University Human Resource Services.